aclao89/LA_Metro_Bike/README.md

                                                         Exploration Questions

- 1. What is the average duration of a trip?
- 2. What is the ratio of round vs one-way trips?
  3. What is the distribution of membership types?
+ What ty
+ Which day has the longest average trip duration?
+ Which day has the most volume of trips?
  4. Which month has the most volume of trips?
- 5. Which day has the most volume of trips?
- 6. Which day has the longest average duration of a trip?

  7. What are the most popular start and end stations?
  8. What are the most popular routes taken?